GlenKPeterson/Paguro/README.md

 - As of 2014-03-08, all major areas of functionality were covered by unit tests.

 #Change Log
-In progress: Release 0.9 alpha which packages type-safe versions of the Clojure collections and sequence abstraction for Java.
+2015-05-13 Release 0.9 alpha which packages type-safe versions of the Clojure collections and sequence abstraction for Java.
 - 3 Immutable collections: Vector, SetOrdered, and MapOrdered.
 None of these use equals or hashcode.
 Vector doesn't need to and Map and Set take a Comparator.
 - Un-collections which are the Java collection interfaces, only unmodifiable, with mutator methods deprecated and